-Coin Street recognises that DA will have an impact on aspects of a child or vulnerable adult's life.
-The harm suffered will vary according to the child's or adult's resilience or otherwise to his or her circumstances.
+Coin Street recognises that DV-DA will have an impact on aspects of a child's life.
+The harm suffered will vary according to the child's resilience or otherwise to his or her circumstances.
 We recognise that the victim's capacity to protect their child/ren is diminished through anxiety about their own circumstances.